These maps are visuals that show an inventory of the potential capacity for select renewable energy resource across

 Deepti Matthew Iype, Research Scientist at CALP.

-use zoning bylaws to help dictate the building and urban design, including the roof geometry.
-For example, the direction
+can use zoning bylaws to help dictate the building and urban design, including the roof geometry.
+For example,

-by which sloped roofs are orientated or the placement of trees on property are ways that can utilize solar potential.
+the direction by which sloped roofs are orientated or the placement of trees on property are ways that can utilize

-based on the publications in the Solar Energy and Applied Energy Journals: (1) Determine the outline of building,
+considered based on the publications in the Solar Energy and Applied Energy Journals: (1) Determine the outline

-(2) Calculate the slope and orientation of each square meter of roof, (3) for each square meter of roof, locate surrounding
+of building, (2) Calculate the slope and orientation of each square meter of roof, (3) for each square meter of

-extrapolated across regions of known radiation from LiDAR to non-available LiDAR sites.
-For a more in-depth report
+was extrapolated across regions of known radiation from LiDAR to non-available LiDAR sites.
+For a more in-depth

-building shadows on building roofs, (2) angle between roof and sun, and (3) total amount of roof space available to
+and building shadows on building roofs, (2) angle between roof and sun, and (3) total amount of roof space available

-mount solar panels).
-MODIS is a sensor that is mounted to two satellites (Terra and Aqua) and scans the entire Earth
+to mount solar panels).
+MODIS is a sensor that is mounted to two satellites (Terra and Aqua) and scans the entire

 In this map, the data spanned over an 11-year period from July 2002 to 2013.
 By using the

-of wind turbines provide visceral symbols of a low carbon future.
-Wind energy technologies are also often a low-cost
+and movement of wind turbines provide visceral symbols of a low carbon future.
+Wind energy technologies are also

-option for energy generation and are being rapidly developed across the world.
-In 2012, global wind energy capacity
+often a low-cost option for energy generation and are being rapidly developed across the world.
+In 2012, global

 There are variation in wind speed across Metro Vancouver.